Beware of Congress-AIUDF 'Mahajoth' as it's 'Mahajhoot': Modi | Politics

 Prime Minister Narendra Modi on Wednesday called upon the people of Assam to beware of the Congress-AIUDF 'Mahajoth' (grand alliance) as it is a 'Mahajhoot' (grand lie).

-Slamming the Congress, Modi, while addressing an election rally here, said the grand old party does not have ideals or able leaders.
+Slamming the Congress, Modi, while addressing an election rally at Bihpuria, said the grand old party does not have ideals or able leaders.

 ''Congress ke paas na neta hai na niti, sirf Mahajhoot hai (Congress doesn't have either a leader or ideals, it only has a grand lie),'' he said.